jakobkmar/pacmc/readme.md

 The aim of this project is to massively reduce the effort you have to put in to installing - and most importantly - keeping your mods up to date.

 The current version of pacmc is already pretty useful and works, however keep an eye on this project, as it will receive major new features and improvements in the near future!

 To install pacmc, visit the [**Installation** section](#installation).

+> I am currently focusing on my exams at the university, meaning **I have to pause this project for 3 weeks or so**.
+> That does not mean it is abandoned!
+> An important thing which might happen in that time is that **Curseforge shuts down its old API, which will probably
+> impact pacmc**.
+Please create an issue if this affects you.
+> Support for the new Curseforge API will be added soon.
+>
+> **Contributions for the following things will be very welcome**:
+> - an icon for pacmc
+> - an OpenGL 3D skin renderer

 ## Usage